Overclocking Electrostatic Generative Models: Introduction

 Diffusion models~\citep{sohl2015deep,ddpm,song2020score} have emerged as a leading paradigm in generative modeling, achieving state-of-the-art performance in synthesizing high-quality samples across various domains.
 Inspired by non-equilibrium thermodynamics, these models gradually perturb data into a simple noise distribution through a forward process and learn to reverse this process, enabling high-fidelity generation.

-A novel class of generative models inspired by \textit{electrostatics} has recently emerged.
+A novel class of generative models inspired by \textit{electrostatics}~\citep{efm,hein2025pfcm,manukhov2026interaction} has recently emerged.
 The core idea is to treat data points as electric charges and evolve the distribution under a Coulomb-like field.
 The Poisson Flow Generative Model~\citep[PFGM]{pfgm} leverages this analogy for noise-to-data generation: by placing the data distribution on a hyperplane in an augmented space, the resulting electrostatic field defines a dynamics that transform a uniform (on a hemisphere) distribution back into the data.
-A subsequent approach, Electrostatic Field Matching~\citep{efm}, extends this to data-to-data translation.
-It models two distributions as opposing charges whose interaction, governed by the superposition principle, generates an electrostatic field.

-PFGM++~\citep{pfgmpp} proposes a unified framework for noise-to-data generation based on electrostatic principles that encompasses both PFGM and diffusion models as special cases.
+PFGM++~\citep{pfgmpp} proposes an extended and unified framework for noise-to-data generation based on electrostatic principles that encompasses both PFGM and diffusion models as special cases.
 Specifically, the authors introduce an expanded space whose dimensionality depends on a parameter~$D$, showing that PFGM++ reduces to PFGM when~$D = 1$ and to diffusion models in the limit as~$D \to \infty$.
 The authors find that models with smaller values of~$D$ are more robust to numerical integration errors during sampling, while those with larger~$D$ are easier to train.
 They further demonstrate that a \textit{sweet spot} exists in the choice of~$D$ that balances these properties, leading to improved generation quality.
-As a result, its competitive performance and emergent properties make the electrostatic-based modeling framework a promising and compelling direction for research.
+As a result, the competitive performance and emergent properties of PFGM++ make electrostatic-based modeling a promising research direction.